min2ha/ukwa-site/content/target/52832/index.en.md

   "subject": "Brexit"
 }

-# Public Technology.Net: Election 2017: Party manifestos urged to focus on IT systems for Brexit and championing digital leadership

 Parties of all colours are working up their manifestos for the 2017 general election.
 Rebecca Hill asks what they could, or should, have in store for tech.